andrei-markeev/cloudpebble-portable/README.md

 ### Usage

 Download the `cloudpebble-portable.com` executable from **Releases**.
-Change directory to where your `appinfo.json` or `package.json` resides and run the executable from there.
-The browser will pop up, showing CloudPebble interface, and your files in there.
+Drop it into your watch app folder (i.e. where your `appinfo.json` or `package.json` resides) and run.
+The browser will pop up, showing CloudPebble interface.

 ### Development